 FECA provides income and medical cost protection to covered federal civilian employees harmed on the job or who have contracted an occupational disease, and beneficiaries of employees whose death is attributable to a job-related injury or occupational disease.
-Claims incurred for benefits under FECA for the MSPB's employees are administered by the DOL and ultimately paid by the MSPB when funding becomes available.
+Claims incurred for benefits under FECA for the MSPB employees are administered by the DOL and ultimately paid by the MSPB when funding becomes available.

 The MSPB bases its estimate for FECA actuarial liability on the DOL's FECA model.
 The DOL method of determining the liability uses historical benefits payment patterns for a specific incurred period to predict the ultimate payments for the period.
-Based on the information provided by the DOL, the MSPB's liability as of September 30, 2023 and 2022, was \$110,704 and \$379,437, respectively.
+Based on the information provided by the DOL, the MSPB's liability as of September 30, 2024 and 2023, was \$394,966 and \$110,704, respectively.